nxp-mcuxpresso/mcuboot/ext/nxp_encrypted_xip/mcuboot_encrypted_xip.md

 * Consumption of physical memory when GCM algorithm is used
 	* range of IPED region is defined in terms of logical address but the physical memory consumption is 1.25 times the logical memory consumption
-	* OTA process must ensure that installed OTA image doesn't overlap size of IPED region, for example by adjusting the text size in linker file or doing checks of re-encrypted image size
+	* OTA process must ensure that installed OTA image doesn't overlap size of IPED region, for example by adjusting the text size in linker file and doing checks of re-encrypted image size
 * Flash operations have to	satisfy boundaries of the flash page/sector size and encryption unit size
 	* see "Constraints on IPED regions" chapter in reference manual

 The whole IPED initialization and encryption metadata handling is resolved in module `encrypted_xip_platform_iped.c`.

-Additional information for IPED in RW61x can be found in Reference Manual.
+Additional information for IPED in RW61x can be found in its reference manual.

 ### 4.4 NPX (PRINCE encryption/decryption for on-chip flash)